mwongau/To-Do-List/README.md

-# To-Do List, implemented by Svelte
+# To-Do-List, implemented by Svelte
-## Only add item to list and delete selected item from list are implemented now.
+## In the current implementation, a new item can be added to list and a selected item can be deleted from list.

 # Svelte + Vite